MiraGeoscience/geoh5py/docs/content/uijson_format/json_objects.rst

 Data or value parameter
 -----------------------
-In some cases, a simple float will do.
-The use of the member **isValue** and **property** together allows the choice within the UI.
-In this example, the **property** member will turned on to begin with.
-The **value** will default to 1.0 and show up when the icon is clicked.
+In some cases, a parameter may take its data from a Geoscience ANALYST object or simply a ``float`` value.
+The use of the member **isValue** and **property** together allows for the UI to switch between these two cases.
+In this example, the **property** member will initially be active.
+The **value** will be set to 1.0 and show up when the icon is clicked.
 The **uncertainty channel** object depends on the **data_mesh** object.
-The combobox will filter data from the chosen object that is located on the vertices and is float (pi icon).
+The drop-down selection will filter data from the chosen object that is located on the vertices and is float (second image below).

 .. code-block:: json